-Secrets to Where I Change My Coins for Cash for Free
+Secrets to Where I Change My Coins to Cash for Free

-If you’re getting ready for vacation, the holidays, or want to splurge without breaking your budget, the perfect go-to is to cash in coins you’ve been saving.
+If you’re getting ready for vacation, the holidays, or want to splurge without breaking your budget, the perfect go-to is to cash in coins you’ve been saving in your piggy bank or coin jar.
 Which means you’re wondering, where can I change my coins for cash for free?

-If you’re using cash envelopes to budget, you’ll have a ton of change.
-There are plenty of options to try to cash in coins for free without paying a ridiculous fee.
+If you’re using cash envelopes to budget, you’ll have a lot of coins.
+(Like, a year’s worth of mortgage payments worth of coins.)
+There are plenty of options to try to cash in coins for free without paying a ridiculous service fee.
 These are the best places to take your spare change and walk out with dollar dollar bills, y’all.

 What Banks have Free Coin Counting Machines?